-Also, if your rectifier cycle starts with the current in the ON state (the first transition is from ON to OFF), place a tick in the "Start Cycle" box (remove the tick if the opposite is true).
+Finally, if your interruption cycle starts with the current in the ON state (the first transition is from ON to OFF), place a tick in the "Start Cycle" box (remove the tick if the opposite is true).

 After making your "GPS Settings" selections, tap on the "OK" button which will return you to the Voltmeter Settings screen.